-For the most part, I think people are not all that different after a diagnosis than they were before.
+For the most part, people are probably not all that different after a diagnosis than they were before.

-Sure, big changes come as a result of a diagnosis; we learn, we grow, we adapt, but deep down does the core of who you were/are change all that much?
+Sure, big changes come as a result of a diagnosis; we might learn, grow and adapt, but deep down does the core of who you were/are change all that much?
 Probably not.

-And without a diagnosis, a person still (hopefully) learns, grows and adapts don’t they?
+And without a diagnosis, a person still (hopefully) learns, grows and adapts doesn’t she?